CohortMinseok/Bumblebee/README.md

 - **Oversea Servers Supports** - works on MapleSEA, GMS, KMS, TMS.
 - **No Square Lie Detector / Floating Lie Detector / Princess Violetta** - this bot utilize real hardware keyboard and mouse to function, unlike other game bot which uses software based / simulation based / microsoft direct input to send keystrokes to the game.
+- **Will Not Dancing In Town** - this bot will stop all actions when players are sent back to town, no need to worry of getting caught / mega-ed / youtube-ed / ibox-ed / OBS-recorded.
 - **Clockwise / Anti-Clockwise Rotation** - choose from many map farming strategy which best suit your class and training map.
 - **Works on All Maps** - maps too many complicated platforms? no worries! this bot works on all maps in the game.
 - **Custom Script Recording Method** - *Coming Soon*, better KPM than clockwise / anti-clockwise rotation.